-Make existing homes in Louisville affordable and sustainable through energy-efficient rehabilitation of housing and the inclusion of green building principlesDevelop affordable rental housing for the lowest-income families
+- Make existing homes in Louisville affordable and sustainable through energy-efficient rehabilitation of housing and the inclusion of green building principlesDevelop affordable rental housing for the lowest-income families

-Create additional affordable homes near places of employment and in neighborhoods that need workforce housing
+- Create additional affordable homes near places of employment and in neighborhoods that need workforce housing

-Increase homeownership opportunities through home buyer education, down payment assistance, reducing the cost of construction or rehab of single family homes, and assistance connecting homeowners to low-interest, no-interest, or forgivable partial loans
+- Increase homeownership opportunities through home buyer education, down payment assistance, reducing the cost of construction or rehab of single family homes, and assistance connecting homeowners to low-interest, no-interest, or forgivable partial loans

-Prevent Louisvillians from losing existing otherwise-affordable homes through foreclosure prevention, supportive housing services, and accessible rehabilitation
+- Prevent Louisvillians from losing existing otherwise-affordable homes through foreclosure prevention, supportive housing services, and accessible rehabilitation

-Promote housing choice in all three rings of the city
+- Promote housing choice in all three rings of the city

 Stable, decent, affordable housing for working families benefits homeowners, renters, neighborhoods, business and the community at large:

 businesses that require a stable workforce;

 neighborhoods that have been devastated by the foreclosure and vacant property crisis;

 working families that need decent affordable housing and basic economic security;

 and the community as a whole, due to the economic impact of the LAHTF and reduced crisis-care expenses related to unaffordable housing.
 Every $1 million invested in affordable housing in Louisville creates as many as 84 units of affordable housing, supports 112 jobs, and generates more than $6.4 million in local revenue.